Ravvah/Ravvah/README.md

 <h5 align="left">In progress ... :</h5>

-Classification and Regression theory (estimation, probabilistic perspective for some decisions in classic ML pipelines...) - Knowledge graphs in NLP tasks
+Interpretability in Classification and Regression approachs (LIME methods, interpretability plots, SHAP explanations ... )

 <h3 align="left">See you soon ! </h3>